rudolfdobias/Firefly.DependencyInjection/README.md

 ## Features

- - Really simple Service Registration with single attribute
+ - Simple and fast service registration with single attribute
  - All service lifetimes supported, of course
  - Binding interface to one or more implementations
  - Select which assemblies will be scanned for auto-registration